MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 #### Run the experiment on psychopy

 Click the `Run Experiment` button, or run the experiment from the terminal by typing:
 `python experiment.py`.
-All the experiments must have a calibration and validation phase before the experiment itself.
+All the experiments must have a calibration and validation phase before the experiment itself (they come with the software).

 !!!info "Click [here](https://github.com/Evelyn92/MREye_psychopy/blob/main/ver25/fixation_dots_T1weighted_250127_last_run.py) to check out the psychopy code for the [2.0 MR-Eye study](https://data.snf.ch/grants/grant/220433), and [here](https://github.com/MattechLab/MR-EyeTrack/blob/dev/visual_stimuli/fixed_dot-16_grid_T1w.py) for the [MR-Eye Track study](https://hee-projets.heig-vd.ch/en/projects/183/MREye-Track)"